What is On-Board Diagnostic II System and Scanner?

 The OBD II Scanner will direct you to where the problem is coming from, thus saving you time as you or the auto mechanic will not have to waste time trying to figure out what the problem is

-It helps in verifying repairs.
-With the OBD Scanner, you can check if the error is still present once the auto mechanic claims to have fixed the car.
+It helps verify repairs.
+With the OBD Scanner, you can check if the error is still present after the auto mechanic claims to have fixed the car.

 It can also be used for performance tuning.
-Also, some new Dongles are GPS enabled, thus helping you track your car.
+Some new Dongles are GPS enabled, helping you track your car.

 Leave a Reply